-The pools required by the Patient Protection and Affordable Care Act are only intended to insure high-risk people until 2014.
-Then, the ban on medical underwriting will go into effect, and those in the pools will become eligible for a policy in the individual market.
+Although pre-existing pools that were started by the individual states continue to exist, the pools required by the Patient Protection and Affordable Care Act stopped enrolling people in March 2013.
+(Despite unexpectedly low enrollment, the cost of covering the thousands who did enroll was still higher than what the federal government had predicted.)
+However, individuals who had already enrolled in one of the pools will continue to be covered until 2014.
+At that point, the ban on medical underwriting will go into effect, and those in the pools will become eligible for a policy in the individual market.